How To Become An IPS Officer

 Joining the Indian Police Service as an IPS officer is the dream of many Indian youngsters.
-Here's all about how your teen can become an IPS officer by clearing the Civil Services Exam.
+Here's all your teen needs to know about how to become an IPS officer by clearing the Civil Services Exam.

 An elite branch of the All India Civil Services, officers of the Indian Police Service (IPS) help the governments enforce law and order and emergency management.

 However, the IPS is not a police force on its own.
 Rather, it is a pool of specially-trained officials from which senior officers are recruited for various arms of the police force at the Central, State and, at times, international levels.

 With a challenging role to play by keeping crime rates low through law enforcement, an IPS officer is looked upon as someone who is smart and capable, with the power to make a difference.
 Little wonder that an IPS officer's job is a coveted position.

 The IPS came into being in 1948, after India gained independence.
 The newly set-up police force replaced the earlier Indian Imperial Police.
 Under the Constitution of India, the IPS is one of the three prestigious All India Services, the other two being the Indian Administrative Service (IAS) and the Indian Forest Service (IFS).